-- When the compressor runs continuously for less than 120 minutes. - If the following conditions are satisfied, the compressor ceases operation. - While calculated frequency(fb) is less than minimum limit frequency(FminC). - While protective time is more than or equal to ten minutes. - While T1 is lower than or equal to (Tsc-CDIFTEMP-0.5°C)
+- 1) When the compressor runs continuously for within 120 minutes. - If the following conditions are satisfied, the compressor ceases operation. - Calculated frequency(fb) is less than minimum limit frequency(FminC).

+- Compressor runs at FminC more than 10 minutes - T1 is lower than or equal to (Tsc-CDIFTEMP-0.5°C(32.9°F))

 Note: CDIFTEMP is EEPROM setting parameter.
-It is 2°C usually.
+It is $2^{\circ}C(35.6^{\circ}F)$ usually.

-- 2) When the compressor runs continuously for more than 120 minutes. - If the following conditions are satisfied, the compressor ceases operation.

-- When calculated frequency(fb) is less than minimum limit frequency(FminC). - When protective time is more than or equal to ten minutes. - When T1 is lower than or equal to (Tsc-CDIFTEMP).
+- 2) When the compressor runs continuously for more than 120 minutes. - If the following conditions are satisfied, the compressor ceases operation. - Calculated frequency(fb) is less than minimum limit frequency(FminC). - Compressor runs at FminC more than 10 minutes. - T1 is lower than or equal to (Tsc-CDIFTEMP).

 Note: CDIFTEMP is EEPROM setting parameter.
-It is 2°C usually.
+It is $2^{\circ}C(35.6^{\circ}F)$ usually.

-- 3) If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency is more than test frequency. - When compressor running frequency is equal to test frequency, T4 is higher than 15°C or T4 sensor fault - Change setting temperature. - Turbo function on/off - Various frequency limit shutdown occurs.
+- 3) If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency(fr) is more than test frequency(TestFre). - Compressor running frequency is equal to test frequency, T4 is more than 15°C(59°F) or T4 fault. - Change setting temperature. - Turbo or sleep function on/off - Various frequency limit shutdown occurs.